-If you suffered severe burns in an accident caused by someone else, speak with an experienced attorney at Smith Hulsey.
+If you suffered severe burns in an accident caused by someone else, speak with an experienced catastrophic injury attorney at Smith Hulsey.
 A Gainesville burn injury lawyer could advise you on recovering damages for your losses.

 Burn wounds can range in severity from minor to life-threatening.
 First-degree burns tend to be red and painful but only impact the top layer of skin.
 Second-degree burns lead to blistering, while third-degree burns cause white or blackened skin and, in severe cases, death.

 However, even first- or second-degree burns can cause infections that may seriously harm the victim.
 After any serious burn, it is crucial to seek immediate medical treatment.
 Once injuries have been tended to, an experienced Gainesville lawyer could help the burn victim to pursue compensation to cover their medical expenses.